 We have information about thyroid cancer, which is a different type of cancer and is treated differently.

-Parathyroid glands are part of the endocrine system.
-This system makes chemicals called hormones, which help control many of the body’s functions.
+The parathyroid glands are part of the endocrine system.
+This system makes hormones that help to control the way your body works.

-Parathyroid glands make parathyroid hormone (PTH), which helps control calcium levels in the blood.
-Calcium helps your muscles and nerves work, builds strong bones and helps your blood clot.
+The parathyroid glands make parathyroid hormone (PTH).
+This helps control calcium levels in the blood.
+Calcium helps your muscles and nerves work, builds strong bones and helps your blood to clot.